DPI (dots per inch)

 We print everything at 300DPI, which means there are 300 pixels in every inch.
 So if you need something to measure 1/4", then it would be 75 pixels.
 That's a good number to know because we require 1/8" for bleed and 1/8" for the safe zone on our templates.
 Therefore, if you have your important content 75 pixels (aka 1/4") from the edge of the image, then you know you're inside the safe zone.

 Please note that some programs use different DPI.
-For example, Illustrator uses 72 DPI, and Inkscape uses 90 DPI.
+For example, Illustrator uses 72 DPI, and Inkscape often uses 90 or 96 DPI.
 It's a good idea to verify what DPI your image editing program is using before you start creating your images.